vurucuorhan17/NodeBlog/README.md

 Go to main project folder and run the command: npm run start

-TR: Not: Projeyi çalıştırabilmeniz için Nodejs ve npm'in kurulu olması gerekmektedir.
+TR: Not: Projeyi çalıştırabilmeniz için Nodejs ve npm'in kurulu olması gerekmektedir.<br/>
 EN: Note: Nodejs and npm must be installed to run the project.